Exponential mixing for the randomly forced NLS equation: Introduction

 where the order $p\geq 3$ of nonlinearity is odd.
 The symbols $a(x)\ge 0$ and $\eta(t,x)$ represent the damping and random noise, respectively; both of them may vanish outside an open subset of $\T$.

-Nonlinear Schr\"odinger equations serve as basic models in diverse areas of science, including plasma, nonlinear optics, hydrodynamics, and quantum chemistry.
-In physical models, the noise represents random spacial influences or temporal fluctuations of certain parameters; and the damping effect corresponds to dissipative phenomena such as wave collapse, Landau damping, and ion cyclotron resonance in plasma.
+NLS equations serve as basic models in diverse areas of science, including plasma, nonlinear optics, hydrodynamics, and quantum chemistry.
+In physical models, the noise represents random spatial influences or temporal fluctuations of certain parameters; and the damping effect corresponds to dissipative phenomena such as wave collapse, Landau damping, and ion cyclotron resonance in plasma.
 For further physical background, see, e.g.~\cite{SS99}.
 As the energy is injected to the system by the noise, and simultaneously dissipated by the damping, investigations on the equilibrium state become both meaningful and intriguing.

 In Section \ref{Section-setup} we state our main theorem, followed by a review of background and previous works in Section \ref{Section-review}.
 Then in Section \ref{Section-strategy} we overview the strategy and new challenges.